 Carrying out the necessary due diligence to ensure compliance with updated regulations is far less severe than risking penalties for noncompliance.

 Perforce Delphix data compliance solutions help many banks — and other covered organizations — ensure compliance with a variety of data privacy-related regulations, including the GLBA Safeguards Rule, while also bolstering data security.
-Get the GLBA datasheet to learn more.
+(See the GLBA datasheet to learn more.)

-Sky Italia was under deadline to meet GDPR compliance requirements.
-With Delphix, they were able to achieve GDPR compliance in 5 months, so they could avoid data privacy risks.
+- Sky Italia was under deadline to meet GDPR compliance requirements.
+With Delphix, they were able to achieve GDPR compliance in 5 months — ahead of the deadline and their expected schedule — so they could avoid data privacy risks.

 Comply with Privacy Laws and Protect Against Breach